About Us

 -

-The Parks and Recreation Department tries to keep all of its parks and facilities in excellent condition, but occasionally vandalism, misuse, or wear can leave a facility in need of repair.
-If you witness or observe damage to a park facility, please call the Parks and Recreation Department at 479-444-3471 to report the problem.
+Parks, Natural Resources and Cultural Affairs tries to keep all of its parks and facilities in excellent condition, but occasionally vandalism, misuse, or wear can leave a facility in need of repair.
+If you witness or observe damage to a park facility, please call the Parks, Natural Resources and Cultural Affairs Department at 479-444-3471 to report the problem.
 You may also report non-emergency problems on this website.

 - What are the Park Rules and Regulations?